kazu-pl/music-shop-server/README-fileUpload.md

     at Module._extensions..js (internal/modules/cjs/loader.js:1114:10)
 [ERROR] 17:28:02 Error: Cannot find module 'object-path'
 ```

+If you want, you can also change the copied `fs-capacitor` library into TypeScript.
+If you do so, then add `@ts-nocheck` comment at the top of its `index.ts` file and also in `processRequest.ts` update the import for `WriteStream` to `import { WriteStream } from "./fs-capacitor/dist";`

 _below code is optional to do and probably you don't have to do it_